GRACE

 Commandment #10: Desire - Power Lust

-“You shall not desire your neighbor's house;
+“You shall not desire your neighbor's

+your neighbor.”
 (Exodus 20:17, NAS)

-The word, "desire," is chamadh, a general
+The word, "desire," is chamadh,

-"desire" is jealous-desire (coveting, ambition), lust, or power-lust.
+of "desire" is jealous-desire (coveting, ambition), lust, or power-lust.

 This commandment is a prohibition against Satan's original sin, which was